dovrosenberg/fvtt-fcb-backend/README.md

 2. Edit the newly created .env file (in your favorite editor) to put in the needed settings (explained in more detail in the comments in the .env file).

 ### Deploy the backend (You'll just do this part whenever you want to upgrade to a new release of this backend)

+**Notes:**
+  - The next step might take a few minutes to run - especially after the line around Setting IAM Policy.
+  - You may also see a warning: *Your active project does not match the quota project in your local Application Default Credentials file.
+This might result in unexpected quota issues*  You can ignore this.

  **For Ubuntu/Debian/WSL (recommended for Windows) or MacOS**
   - Run the following in your terminal (in MacOS, this requires Homebrew):